Jo Reynolds: Reed Carter, arrest for murder, pregnancy and custody battle (1993–1995)

 Jo slowly began to die inside, going through depression and not feeling the work of her beloved photography job any longer, when Kimberly Shaw showed up.
-Shaw showed a ray of hope still survived: She was going to help Jo fake her own child's death, so that Jo could go into hiding back in New York City and raise her child there, and the Carters would never know.
+Shaw showed that a ray of hope still survived: She was going to help Jo fake her own child's death, so that Jo could go into hiding back in New York City and raise her child there, and the Carters would never know.
 They even set it up with switched hospital records that would declare Jo's baby dead.
 Through the months preceding the due date, Kimberly and Jo were able to trick the Carters into believing their grandchild was dead.

 When the baby boy, whom Jo named Austin, was born, Kimberly suffered one of her imbecilic head colds, and decided to steal Jo's baby and keep it for herself.
 For weeks, Jo struggled to prove that her son was in danger, but still alive, despite what the birth records stated.
 Once a blood test was performed by Michael Mancini, Jo was revealed to be the baby's mother.
 After extreme pressure from Dr. Peter Burns, then Chief of Staff of Wilshire Memorial Hospital, Michael conceded and set Kimberly to work on Christmas Day, and while she was gone, he gave baby Austin back to mother Jo, the perfect Christmas present.

 Not long after, things again became ugly for Jo.
 Kimberly called upon the Carters, telling them that their grandson was very much alive and that she knew where he was.
 Jo, on the other hand, was happy and made Jake the godfather of Austin, when an unexpected nanny came to 4616 Melrose Place.
 When all seemed to be in good condition, this nanny was terrific and took excellent care of Austin - until she stole him and it turned out she was working for the Carters to get Austin back all along.
 Jake helped Jo search for her son, although all hope seemed lost.
 The two were finally able to track the Carters down at their lake house, and Jake swore to Jo that he would get Austin back for her.
 The two refound the love they once had, albeit briefly.
 After tracking the Carters down, Jo panicked upon seeing her child in their arms, and tried to take the plunge to get her son back, but in another turn of terrifying events, she was shot by the Carters when trying to flee into Jake's arms.
 Taken to the hospital, Jo recuperated for a few days, when Mrs. Carter threatened Jo in the middle of the night, telling her to stay away from them.
 But Jo was not going down without a fight.
 She took the Carters back to court, and declared that if she couldn't raise her child, she wanted him to be raised by a family who could.